quobyte/kubernetes/deploy/README.md

 ## Prerequisites
 ### Format Quobyte Devices
 Quobyte is designed to run on dedicated disk drives which are formatted with ext4 or xfs and are initialized as a Quobyte device.
+You can either format and prepare devices manually, or let the Quobyte Device Inspector help.

 Log in the host machines and prepare the devices.
 In this example, we expect `/dev/sd{b,c,d}` to be available.